-5.9.
-Recreational and Scenic Resources
+5.9 Recreational and Scenic Resources

 Scenic resources will deteriorate if any of the at-risk properties are abandoned and left to the elements.
-Damages incurred by the structures from coastal processes such as winds, waves and erosion will eventually render the structures uninhabitable and may make the beach area in the immediate vicinity unsafe for any recreational activities.
+Damages incurred by the structures from coastal processes such as winds, waves, and erosion will eventually render the structures uninhabitable, and may make the beach area in the immediate vicinity unsafe for any recreational activities.
 The recreational value of the beach will also depreciate as storm induced erosion reduces the amount of beach available for activities such as beach driving, walking, surf fishing, etc.

-5.9.2.
-Associated Impact with the Preferred Alternative
+5.9.2 Associated Impact with Preferred Alternative

-The proposed year-round construction schedule for the project means construction may occur during peak recreation season in Duck.
+The proposed year-round construction for the project means construction may occur during peak recreation season in Kill Devil Hills.
 Beachgoers will temporarily be exposed to elevated noise levels due to construction activities on the beach, and sections of the beach and nearshore environment will be off-limits to the public for safety reasons.
-After completion of the project, the resultant wider beach will allow for more recreational activities and increased aesthetics to local and visiting beach users.

 Under the no action alternative, impacts to the scenic and recreational resources will be similar in nature to the abandon and retreat alternative.
 As storm-induced erosion causes shoreline recession, the short-term protection measures potentially taken by some property owners can alter the recreational and aesthetic value of the beach.
 Activities such as beach scraping and sand bag placement effectively reduce the amount of recreational beach available, as well as reduce the aesthetic nature of the shoreline.
-In this way, no action can negatively impact recreational and scenic resources of the Duck shoreline.
+In this way, no action can negatively impact recreational and scenic resources of the Kill Devil Hills shoreline.

-5.10.
-Impacts Comparison of Alternatives
+5.10 Impacts Comparison of Alternatives

-For comparative purposes, each of the major impacts discussed for the three alternatives are summarized in Table 29.
+For comparative purposes, each of the major impacts discussed for the three alternatives are summarized in Table 28.